g7240/tf-ncr/README.md

 - A VPC ID where the security group will be created
 - An AMI ID for the EC2 instance
 - ncr service binary uploaded to an S3 bucket
+- ZenCode smart contracts to be stored in an S3 bucket (ask andrea)

 ## Getting Started